Egichiv/Egichiv/README.md

 - I have not worked officially yet nor participated in any internships.<br>
 Just basic education from courses in ITMO and Herzen (though pretty thorough ones).<br>
 And lots of self-education, of course.
+UPD: First internship is on the way.
+- Ozon Route256 (C# junior)
 - Yandex ML trainings.